nginx/unit-docs/source/installation.rst

 Prerequisites
 *************

-NGINX Unit is verified to compile and run on various Unix-like operating systems, including:
+NGINX Unit compiles and runs on various Unix-like operating systems, including:

 - FreeBSD |_| 10 or later
 - Linux |_| 2.6 or later
 - macOS |_| 10.6 or later
 - Solaris |_| 11

-Most modern instruction set architectures are supported, such as:
+It also supports most modern instruction set architectures, such as:

 - ARM
 - IA-32